jerome-trc/viletech-engine/doc/style.md

 - Annotate *all* functions with `/// @fn function_name` to make it easier to search for functions when the return type is not known.
 - Do not declare fields as `const`.
 - Enumeration variant names are in `UPPER_SNAKE_CASE`.
+- Error return codes are 0 for "O.K", positive for user error, and negative for internal error.
 - Function names are in `lower_snake_case`.
 - Global variables have names prefixed with `g_`.
 - If a function's only utility is its return value, annotate it as `[[nodiscard]]`.